Basic Sewing Instructions

 Pieces that are cut along the fold of the fabric are placed on the fold and do not include an arrow indicating thread orientation.
 With these pieces, position the pattern on the fabric so that its fold line precisely matches the fold of the fabric.

 Cut the interfacing using the same pattern as the piece it supports, but trim approximately 8 mm (1/4”) off from its seam allowances.
 This way the interfacing does not make the seam allowance stiffer, but does extend under the seam joining the pieces together, which will help in securing it in place.
 The inner edge of interfacing, which is to be left open, is cut in a zigzag shape, either with pinking shears or fabric scissors.
 This makes the edge of the interfacing more elastic and prevents strain and the edge being visible on the outside of the clothes.

-Copy the pattern’s markings onto the cut pieces using scissors, dressmaker's carbon paper and roller, pins and thread.
+Pattern markings are used to match pieces, and to mark the position of, for example, stitch lines and details.
+Copy the pattern’s markings onto the pieces using scissors, dressmaker's carbon paper and roller, pins and thread.

 Notches help in matching pieces correctly.
 Make a short cut at the edge of the piece where the notch marking is.
 Notches are always cut into the edge of the fabric, never the middle of a piece, and they may not be deeper than the seam allowance.
 On some pieces, double notches – two notches next to each other – are also used to make lining the piece up easier.
 Double notches are matched with other double notches.
 Additionally, centre front and centre back notches should be cut on pieces that are cut on fold.
 Cut a centre notch at the point where the piece folds, on the seam allowance.
 If your garment has two almost alike pieces - for example similar front and back pieces – you can differentiate them by marking one with single and the other with double centre notches.